Picture 1. Members of the National Resilience Institute Alumni (IKAL) Regular Course (KRA) 25/1992

 Picture 3.
 Panelists on stage.
 Left to right: Prof. Roy Sembel (Dean of IPMI International Business School), Dr. Hartadi A. Sarwono (Commissioner of Bank Negara Indonesia 1946), Prof. Rhenald Kasali (Professor of Management Science at Universitas Indonesia), Dr. Paul Soetopo (Senior Advisor Universitas Pelita Harapan, Institute for Economic Analysis of Law and Policy) and the Moderator

-The seminar is closed with a brief conclusion delivered by Dr. Chatib Basri.
+The seminar was closed with a brief conclusion delivered by Dr. Chatib Basri.
 In the conclusion, he stated that Indonesia as one of emerging market countries will follow other emerging market countries to dominate the world’s top 10 economies in 2050 (GDP at PPPs).
 Based on IMF report in 2016 and PwC projections to 2050, Indonesia will be in the 4th position.
 He concluded with five main points for Indonesia to become the World’s Top 5 in 2050; (1) sources of financing with prudence principles, (2) adaptable/agile policies, (3) inclusive growth, (4) paying attention to the impact of balance payments on foreign investment, and export-oriented sectors, and (5) improve the quality of human resources.